-Also in June, Fred Waring's group, Three Bees And A Honey were active and appearing with him on his daily radio show.
+Also in June, Fred Waring's Three Bees And A Honey group was active and appearing with him on his daily radio show.

 In August 1948, our 3 B's appeared at Dyke's Stockade in Washington, DC.
 By this time, they'd finally gotten new photos showing Yvonne Newberry.
 (And the photo legend mentions DC Records.)

 Their first Midwest appearances: they played a club in Cicero, Illinois and then were at the Perkins Club in Cincinnati in either August or early September 1948.
 A blurb in the September 18, 1948 Washington Afro-American said that they were then headed for California, but I can't find any listings for them there in late 1948 or early 1949.
 (Or ever, for that matter, although there'd been a different group there in early 1948.)
 The September 25, 1948 Washington Afro-American said that they were playing "leading night clubs in the Midwest" and that they "have their eyes on California" (which is not the same as "headed for California").

 They never did make it to California, but in October and November they played Dave White's Regal Club in Columbus, Ohio.
 The November 13 Afro-American reported that they were in "their fourth holdover week at Regal Melody Lounge."
 It continued with "Honey (Evon [sic] DuBarry) is elated because their next stop is her home town, Akron, where the group takes a fling at Hall's 49 Club, most exclusive joint in the burg."
 This is the blurb that led me to look for Yvonne in Akron and positively identify her as Yvonne Newberry.